TR4 is associated with a new species name, while the causal agent of BXW (finally) changes species.

 Prior to the publication in 1980 of an Approved Lists of Bacterial Names that would only include the names of described species, plant pathologists proposed repurposing the term pathovar to maintain a connection with the names that would otherwise be left out.
 Xanthomonas musacearum became Xanthomonas campestris pv. musacearum (Xcm).
 It’s the name under which it was known when it was confirmed to be in Uganda in 2001 and spread all over the African Great Lakes region.

 In addition to reviewing the previously published evidence, the authors of the taxonomic revision took advantage of the availability of complete genome sequences to calculate the Average Nucleotide Identity (ANI), a measure of nucleotide-level similarity between the coding regions of two genomes.
 The ANI between the Xcm type strain and the X. vasicola one was 98.4%, compared to 87.3% when it was matched with the X. campestris one.
-An ANI level above 95% between two bacterial genome sequences indicates that they belong to the same species.
+An ANI level above 95% between two bacterial genome sequences is the cut-off point to say that they belong to the same species.

 “The ANI results clearly confirm that Xcm falls within the boundaries of X. vasicola”, says Studholme.
 “Now that we have shown that the new name Xanthomonas vasicola pv. musacearum is legitimate, and have validly published it, scientists can resume using it.”